CORMO-RAN: Lossless Migration of xApps in O-RAN: Overview of xApp Migration

 As shown in Fig.~\ref{work06:fig:sm_diagram}, this approach considers the case where the state of the xApps (e.g., context-related metrics) is embedded in the xApp, which runs as a microservice container.
 To preserve the state and ensure service continuity, \gls{sm} relocates the entire container (which includes the state) from the source node to the destination node.
 As shown in Fig.~\ref{work06:fig:sm_diagram}, besides the container image, \gls{sm} requires the following pieces of information at the destination node: (i) CPU-context state, e.g., registers, processes tree structure, and namespaces; (ii) memory content, i.e., the pages allocated in the main memory; (iii) network sockets; and (iv) open file descriptors.

 \gls{sm} has two variants: SM-MR and SM-MD.
 The former prioritizes resource minimization during the migration process; the latter focuses on minimizing the migration downtime.
+For both variants, we consider to migrate multiple xApps in a sequential way, which reflects the practical limitations of the off-the-shelf, application-agnostic solution we leveraged.

-SM-MR uses {\em Cold Migration}, consisting of the following steps: (i) collection of the state at the source node; (ii) transfer of such state from source to destination node; and (iii) restoration of the container state at the destination.
-To prevent state inconsistency, the container is stopped at the source node while it is being restored at the destination, thus causing a service disruption period, i.e., the {\em migration downtime}.
+SM-MR uses {\em Cold Migration}, consisting of the following steps: (i) collection of the state checkpoint at the source node; (ii) transfer of such state from source to destination node; and (iii) restoration of the container state at the destination.
+To prevent state inconsistency, the container is stopped at the source node throughout these steps, thus causing a service disruption period, i.e., the {\em migration downtime}.

 SM-MD implements the {\em Iterative PreCopy} algorithm and draws on the {\em dirty-page rate} concept, i.e., the number of memory pages per second a container modifies.
 This strategy consists of: (i) the iterative transfer of dirty pages to the destination node while the container is still running at the source node; and (ii) stopping the container and transferring the remaining dirty pages to the destination node.
 By minimizing the amount of data to be transferred, SM-MD trades a longer {\em total migration duration} for a shorter downtime.